canonical/postgresql-k8s-operator/docs/explanation/index.md

 # Explanation

-This section contains pages with more detailed explanations that provide additional context about some of the key concepts behind the PostgreSQL charm:
+Additional context about key concepts behind the PostgreSQL charm, including design and legacy information.

 ## Core concepts and design
 * [Architecture]